-LOGOS legal services has been providing legal services to the shipping and transport sector in Iceland and advising foreign clients on Icelandic maritime law since the foundation of LOGOS in 1907, including ship arrest.
+LOGOS legal services has been providing legal services to the shipping and transport sector in Iceland and advising foreign clients on Icelandic maritime law since the foundation of LOGOS in 1907.
+There has always been at least one partner at LOGOS who specialises in shipping and transport law.
+As a result LOGOS has considerable experience in this field.

-Einar Baldvin Axelsson is a partner of LOGOS legal services.
-Einar Baldvin has a degree of Master of Laws (LL.M) in maritime law from the University of London and is a Supreme Court advocate to the Supreme Court of Iceland.
-Einar Baldvin is a teacher at the Reykjavik University in shipping and transport law and Chairman of the board of the Icelandic Maritime Society.
+One of the partners of LOGOS, Einar Baldvin Axelsson, has a degree of Master of Laws (LL.M) in maritime law from the University of London.
+Einar Baldvin is a teacher at the Reykjavík University in shipping and transport law and Chairman of the board of the Icelandic Maritime Society.
 Einar Baldvin is a licensed broker for vessels.
 Einar Baldvin has been involved in number of arrests cases in Iceland, both for shipowners and claimants.